radiantlogic-devops/identity-observability-studio-dist/README.md

 # identity-observability-studio-dist

-Artefacts de distribution macOS de **Identity Observability Studio**, le Studio Eclipse de la plateforme Radiant Logic Identity Observability.
+macOS distribution artifacts for **Identity Observability Studio**, the Eclipse Studio of the Radiant Logic Identity Observability platform.

-Ce dépôt ne contient pas de code : il ne sert qu'à héberger les archives publiées dans les *releases*, consommées par le cask Homebrew.
+This repository contains no source code: it only hosts the archives published in *releases*, which are consumed by the Homebrew cask.

 ## Installation